Nets vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn has gone 5-5 over its past 10 contests, with a 6-4 record against the spread during that span.
+- Brooklyn has gone 5-5 in its last 10 contests, with a 6-4 record against the spread during that span.

 - In their past 10 contests, the Nets have gone over the total three times.